IAMRichardT/qtVersioning/README.md

 # rBuildHeader
-Create header files for C++ applications through qmake / batch
+Create header files for C++ applications through qmake / batch.
+Currently the documentation includes detailed information related to Qt and will be updated with various other methods of implementation as well.

+This includes other operating systemas as well.

 # Description
 Originally used in conjunction with Qt and called via the **application.pro** file.
 Creates the definitions for name, company, and automatic MAJOR, MINOR, MICRO, BUILD preprocessor macros.